-Traditionally, potato salad is made with mayonnaise.
-If you aren't the biggest fan of mayo, this recipe is for you!
+My Traditional Potato Salad Recipe is made with mayo and bacon.
+But if you aren’t the biggest fan of mayo, this recipe is for you!
 It has a bit of French flair and is a little more gourmet than its creamier cousin with mayo and bacon.

 Step 1: Prepare the potatoes

-I like to use Fingerling potatoes for this recipe, but if you can't find those, the Yukon Gold variety will work just as well.
+I like to use Yukon Gold or fingerling potatoes for this recipe, but if you can’t find those, any small waxy potato variety will work just as well.

 Add salt and pepper and a good pinch of Herbs de Provence.